-When you are starting your Keto Diet, it is important that you are setting yourself up for success.
+When you are starting, it is important that you are set up to start your Keto Diet the right way.
 On this diet, success means being planned, regimented, and having all of your supplies handy.
 You will need to do some shopping for supplies.
 You will need to have a firm understanding of what you can and cannot eat.
 And you will need a meal plan that keeps you within your macros daily.
 Here are the most common mistakes that new keto dieters make, and ways you can avoid them!

 1. Shopping Without a Plan

 Your first keto shopping trip will not be easy.
 If you go into the grocery store like you did in your pre-keto life, you will end up with pre-keto foods.
 Spend some time prepping for your shopping.
 This includes planning your meals in advance, and determining what foods you will need to purchase before you get to the store.
 I personally use the Ketogenic Grocery List.
 Before you step into the grocery store, take a few moments to mentally prepare.
 I like to go over the reasons I started my Ket Diet, and remind myself of the benefits I am experiencing.
 The more you prep, the easier it will be to avoid your food weaknesses.